Renaud Camus: Influence

-Although Camus has repeatedly condemned and publicly disavowed violent acts perpetrated by far-right terrorists, several far-right terrorists, including the perpetrators of the 2019 Christchurch mosque shootings, the 2019 El Paso shooting, and the 2022 Buffalo shooting, have made reference to the "Great Replacement" conspiracy theory.
-According to scholars, his Great Replacement theory can only lead to acts of violence, by presenting non-whites as an existential threat to white people, and immigrants as a fifth column or an "internal enemy".
-Camus' use of strong terms like "colonization" and "Occupiers" to label non-European immigrants and their children (in analogy to the Nazi occupation of France), has been described by philosopher Alain Finkielkraut as implicit calls to violence.
+According to scholars, Camus' Great Replacement theory can only lead to acts of violence, by presenting non-whites as an existential threat to white people, and immigrants as a fifth column or an "internal enemy".
+Camus' use of strong terms like "colonisation" and "Occupiers" to label non-European immigrants and their children (in analogy to the Nazi occupation of France), has been described by the philosopher Alain Finkielkraut as implicit calls to violence.